 o far, I have discussed setting up the camera for quick shots, relying on features such as Auto mode for taking pictures with settings controlled mostly by the camera's automation.
-As with other sophisticated digital cameras, though, the Coolpix P900 has a wide range of settings available, particularly for shooting still images.
-One of the main goals of this book is to provide clear guidance about this broad range of features.
-To get started, I will turn my attention to the P900's several shooting modes, which provide you with many options for your photography.
+As with other sophisticated digital cameras, though, the Coolpix P1000 has a wide range of settings available, particularly for shooting still images.
+One of the goals of this book is to provide clear guidance about this broad range of features.
+To get started, I will turn my attention to the P1000's several shooting modes, which provide you with many options for your photography.

-To record still images, you need to select one of the available shooting modes: Auto, Program, Shutter Priority, Aperture Priority, Manual exposure, User Settings, Special Effects, Landscape, Night Portrait, Night Landscape, or Scene.
+To record still images, you need to select one of the available shooting modes: Auto, Program, Shutter Priority, Aperture Priority, Manual exposure, User Settings, Creative, Bird-watching, Moon, or Scene.
+(There is another mode, Movie Manual, for movies only; I will discuss it in Chapter 8.)
 So far, I have discussed the use of the Auto and Program modes.
-Now I will describe the others, after some review of the first 2.
+Now I will describe the others, after some review of the first two.